neduard/mkdg/README.md

 Here is a more detailed breakdown:

 1. Support both HTML and Markdown
     * Markdown is first "compiled" into HTML
     * Plain HTML allows maximum flexibility
-1. All pages are in a fixed directory structure.
+2. All pages are in a fixed directory structure.
     * this removes the need to recurse into directories
     * it also means that each page can be identified by *just* it's name and not the full path
-1. Links are detected using `<a href="(.+)?">`
+3. Links are detected using `<a href="(.+)?">`
     * Allows us to easily filter local links by checking if a link is prefixed with `http`
     * Regular pages + backlinks essentially mimic tags (but with the extra ability to add content)
     * Building the backlink table allows us to check for any dangling ones
-1. Title of a page is of the form `<h1>Title With Spaces</h1>`
+4. Title of a page is of the form `<h1>Title With Spaces</h1>`
     * Might be a bit clunky, but we can easily search for it using a regex
-1. Distinguish between dated posts (YYYY-MM-DD- prefix) and regular pages purely from name
+5. Distinguish between dated posts (YYYY-MM-DD- prefix) and regular pages purely from name
     * the two are still separated when listing the files in the folder
     * allows to distinguish one-off wirtings vs ongoing updating of a topic
-1. Include a small word counter to have an idea of how big the website is.
+6. Include a small word counter to have an idea of how big the website is